Tom2187End/skole/README.md

 - Make sure your device and the server are on the same network, i.e. hotspot.
 - Make sure your computer has firewall not blocking incoming requests.
 - Check your WiFi inet address using ifconfig and replace the `API_URL` env variable with http://<your_wifi_inet>:8000/
-- Thats it, now you should be able to connect on the dev server locally with your device at http://<your_wifi_inet>:3001/.
+- That's it, now you should be able to connect on the dev server locally with your device at http://<your_wifi_inet>:3001/.